Day-to-day life during inpatient drug rehab

 Family Therapy – When appropriate you will attend therapy with your key family members.
 These sessions will be moderated by an addiction professional, with the ultimate goal of repairing damaged relationships, uncovering the triggers and other issues that caused your drug abuse in the first place, and development of an ongoing recovery plan that includes your family members.

 Depending on the inpatient center, other types of therapy may be available and can range from adventure therapy to biofeedback therapy to animal therapy.
+Find out whether your stay will be covered by the ACA, the Affordable Care Act, or not.

 What are the Staff members like?